rayburgemeestre/msxsaver/README.md

 (Something for X11 might be needed, but probably xscreensaver already pulled everything in.)

+Test if it works with:

+    cd ~/.msxsaver
+    ./gomsx

+No parameters are needed, use `CTRL`+`C` on the graphical window to exit.
+In case it doesn't work, you can check for hints by running `ldd gomsx`, some library may be missing.

 ## Configuring XScreenSaver

 First you need to have the xscreensaver daemon running.
 In my case I run the i3